 Whole School Science Resource Packages to download

-You can choose to purchase and download the Growing for Gold Resource pack over at www.ascreativesconnect.com/
+You can choose to purchase and download the following Science Teaching Resource packages over at www.ascreativesconnect.com/

 Growing for Gold - Combatting Climate Change: Growing for Gold has been designed to support pupils of all ages in “growing” gold standard responses to the climate change crisis.

-Innovation and Beyond– designed to tie in with British Science Week 2021, this comprises thematic, PowerPoint-based STEM quizzes for every year group from Reception to Year 6/ P1 to P7) - together with linked and age-differentiated maths and literacy activities, all brought together with opening and closing films!
+Innovation and Beyond– this comprises thematic, PowerPoint-based STEM quizzes for every year group from Reception to Year 6/ P1 to P7) - together with linked and age-differentiated maths and literacy activities, all brought together with opening and closing films!

 The Engineering Trail– with opening and closing films and featuring engineering challenges using resources available in any school setting, differentiated into three age ranges: EYFS and KS1/P1 – P3 … Years 3 and 4/P4 and P5 … and Years 5 and 6/P6 and P7.